-The ARC receives quarterly updates on the development of any claims relating to this period to allow the committee to consider whether additional provisions need to be made.
+The ARCC receives quarterly updates on the development of any claims relating to this period to allow the committee to consider whether additional provisions need to be made.

-The adequacy of the Incurred but not reported (IBNR) provisions held is reviewed by the Administrator's Actuarial Reserving function quarterly following which a report is provided to the Board which provides information relating to the review of reserve adequacy.
+The adequacy of the Incurred but not reported (IBNR) provisions held is reviewed by the Administrator's Actuarial Reserving function quarterly following which a report is provided to the Board.
+This provides information relating to the review of reserve adequacy.
+There is also an Actuarial Function Opinion report produced annually for the Board which provides an opinion on the reserves.

-The ARC and Business and Development Board committees also receive internal audit reports prepared by the Administrator in relation to underwriting matters and require regular updates from the Administrator on the progress of actions to rectify issues.
+The ARCC and Business and Development Board committees also receive internal audit reports prepared by the Administrator in relation to underwriting matters and require regular updates from the Administrator on the progress of actions to rectify issues.